2014 Summer Institute in Law and Economics: Law and Markets

-The Program for the 2014 Summer School will have five subject units.
+The Program for the 2014 Summer Institute will have five subject units.
 Each unit will include five lectures, all in English.
 Required reading materials in English will be distributed about 60 days in advance of the program.
 Lectures will be delivered by some of UChicago’s most prominent faculty in the Institute for Law and Economics.
 The program will also invite some participants to discuss their own work in colloquium sessions with UChicago faculty moderators.

 2014 Subject Units

 - Law and Property Markets - Lee Fennell

 - Law and Capital Markets - Douglas Baird

 - Antitrust Law and Competitive Markets - Randal Picker